 When developing standards committees are encouraged to refer to the ISO Guide for addressing sustainability in standards (“Guide 82”) which is available at: http://isotc.iso.org/livelink/livelink?func=ll&objId=8389141&objAction=browse&viewType=1.

-i) Terminology used in this document
+Terminology used in this document

 NOTE 1 Wherever appropriate in this document, for the sake of brevity the following terminology has been adopted to represent similar or identical concepts within ISO and IEC.